-The TSF shall ensure any users are unable to use the following interface smart card circuit contacts to gain access to
+The TSF shall ensure any users are unable to use the following interface smart card circuit contacts and contactless I/O to gain access to

 - 1. Chip Authentication Session Keys,

 - 2. PACE session keys (PACE-K{MAC}, PACE-K{Enc}),

 - 3. the ephemeral private key ephem-SK{PICC}-PACE,

 - 4. Manufacturer Authentication Key,

-- 5. Administration keys,

-- 6. Personalization Agent Keys,
+- 5. Personalization Agent Keys,

-- 7. Chip Authentication Private Key,
+- 6. Chip Authentication Private Key,

-- 8. Active Authentication Private Keys,
+- 7. Active Authentication Private Keys,

-- 9. PACE Chip Authentication Mapping Private Keys.
+- 8. PACE Chip Authentication Mapping Private Keys.

-Note 54: The SFR FPT_EMS.1.1 covers the definition in PACE PP [CC_PP-0068-V2] and extends it by EAC aspects 1., 5. and 6.
+Note 57: The SFR FPT_EMS.1.1 covers the definition in PACE PP [CC_PP-0068-V2] and extends it by EAC aspects 1., 5. and 6.
 The SFR FPT_EMS.1.2 in EAC PP covers the definition in PACE PP [CC_PP-0068-V2] and extends it by EAC aspects 4) and 5).
 Active Authentication is taken into account in aspect 9 of FPT_EMS.1.1 and FPT_EMS.1.2.
 These extensions do not conflict with the strict conformance to PACE PP.